omar-nafea/FullStack/Docs/Top 10+ Backend Technologies to Use in 2025 Expert Advice.md

 -   **Pub/Sub Messaging**: Allows for message broadcasting to multiple clients, supporting real-time messaging and notifications.
 You can create whole event-based architectures around Redis.
 -   **Modules**: Extend Redis functionality with custom modules, such as RedisGraph for graph database capabilities and RedisJSON for JSON document storage.

-Redis’s robust feature set, combined with its high performance and flexibility, makes it a versatile tool for developers looking to build scalable and responsive applications.
+Redis's robust feature set, combined with its high performance and flexibility, makes it a versatile tool for developers looking to build scalable and responsive applications.

 ## Message Brokers and Streaming Platforms